The in's and out's

-Bethel College, affiliated with the Missionary Church, is a Christian college of the arts and sciences.
+Bethel University, affiliated with the Missionary Church, is a Christian college of the arts and sciences.
 Bethel's main campus is located in Mishawaka, Ind, and is a community of learners dedicated to building lives of commitment for leadership in the Church and world.

 The business of the church is governed by the church board.
 The church board is composed of the lead pastor, church board secretary, church treasurer, head deacon, head trustee, and two members-at-large.

 The church board gives prayerful and diligent oversight of the church and its ministries; reviews annually the work of the lead pastor; and makes available to the church a written report of church board decisions.

 The Pastor’s duty is to preach the Word; to exercise prayerful and diligent oversight of the church, watching for the souls, and to seek earnestly the salvation of the lost.
 The pastor is head of the local church and is responsible for the public services and general promotion of the church activities.

 The board of deacons consists of four deacons/deaconesses who serve for three-year terms.
 All deacons are chosen from among members of the church in good standing, and shall have been members of this church for at least one year.

 Deacons/deaconesses assist the lead pastor in the spiritual duties of the church; assist in the preparation and serving of communion; assist with spiritual counseling; assist the lead pastor in a spirit of love and prayer when it is necessary to discipline members; review the membership roll annually; and provide encouragement and support for the lead pastor and staff.